STAIRlab/sees/docs/library/1_Modeling/element/brick/613-SSPbrick Element.md

 </tbody>
 </table>
 <hr />

-<p>The SSPbrick element is an eight-node hexahedral element using
-physically stabilized single-point integration (SSP --&gt; Stabilized Single Point).
+The SSPbrick element is an eight-node hexahedral element using physically stabilized single-point integration (SSP --&gt; Stabilized Single Point).
 The stabilization incorporates an enhanced assumed strain field, resulting in an element which is free from volumetric and shear